Harlaw Stones, Balerno, Midlothian

 Getting Here

 From the south-side of Arthur’s Seat at Duddingston, along Duddingston Road West, turn west along Old Church Lane.
-Where the houses finish and the loch appears on your left and the small car-park on the right, walk above the cars and onto the small footpath.
-Barely 20 yards ahead, under the edges of the trees, a sealed oblong concrete water-hole is the site in question.
+Where the houses finish there’s the loch on your left and the small car-park on your right.
+From here, walk above the cars and onto the small footpath.
+Barely 20 yards ahead, under the edges of the trees, a sealed oblong concrete water-hole is front of you.
+That’s the spot you’re looking for.

 Archaeology & History